ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H2.1** RPP MUST support operations (commands) for Host objects as defined in [@!RFC5732], with partial update semantics available to allow for efficient updates.

-**H2.2** RPP SHOULD support searching and listing hosts filtered by name (exact/prefix), IP address, and sponsoring client, with pagination, the server MAY use a maximum limit on results, the limit MUST be discoverable.
+**H2.2** RPP SHOULD support searching and listing hosts filtered by name (exact/prefix), IP address, and sponsoring client, with pagination, the server MAY use a maximum limit on results.

 **H2.3** Only the sponsoring client (or an authorised server administrator) MAY modify or delete a host; servers MUST enforce authorisation.